15 Foods To Buy When You’re Broke

 5. Pasta

 Be sure to grab pasta while it’s on sale.
 Most grocery stores will have deals where you can even get the popular brands at low prices from time to time.
-It’s good to have pasta because you can make different things with it, including spaghetti with sauce, chicken alfredo, macaroni and beef, and even pasta salad.
+It’s good to have pasta because you can make a variety of pasta dishes with it, including spaghetti with sauce, chicken alfredo, macaroni and beef, and pasta salad.
 In addition, it’s the kind of food that can fill you up fast.
-So when you don’t have a lot of money but want to make sure you and your loved ones don’t go hungry, pasta is an excellent choice.

 6. Beans

-Buy cans of beans for less than a dollar and make different meals with them, such as hot dogs with baked beans, homemade chili, or even bean burritos.
+Buy cans of beans for less than a dollar and make different meals with them, such as hot dogs with baked beans, homemade chili, and bean burritos.
 If you’re not the biggest fan of beans, there are ways to use them in different recipes to keep you feeling full while adding more flavor.

 7. Pasta Sauce